ZUGFeRD/quba-viewer/doc/development.md

 or not listing files to be included in the deployment in the build.files.filter (both issues can be fixed in the package.json).

+Test ideas:     build (pack) version opens and displays and has every file it needs if settings keep thr set language, files open, opens side by side, rects on tab click, reacts on show xml click, resolves codelists and opens dev console performs autoupdate, opens and closes example page

 Deployment
 =============